IBM/cloud-native-starter-security-workshop/workshop/README.md

 * Platform security
 * Authentication and Authorization implementation

+The workshop shows how to leverage application security with authentication and authorization via Keycloak on a sample Quarkus application, and how to apply security provided by the platform with IBM Cloud and Istio.
+It uses a sample application to demonstrate security functionality.
+Its purpose is to displays links to articles and author information.

 The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.

-The workshop shows how to leverage application security with authentication and authorization via Keycloak on a sample Quarkus application, and how to apply security provided by the platform with IBM Cloud and Istio.

-The workshop uses a sample application to demonstrate security functionality.
-It displays links to articles and author information.

 The following screenshot shows the web application, you have to logon to see the list of articles.